 4) If you're in East Wenatchee, follow 19th St NW west toward the river.
 At the bottom of 19th, turn left and park next to the Douglas County Services Bldg.
 Then, walk toward the river to find the trail.

 Trip Instructions: Once on the trail, go left or go right.
 Go far enough (10.5 miles) and you’ll complete a circle that ends where you started.
 Alternately, head out in one direction as long as time or energy allows; then turn around.

-Note: There is a nice paved extension to the Loop leading from the east side of the Pedestrian Bridge to Hydro Park downstream of East Wenatchee.
-One-way distance: 2.2 miles.
+-- Note 1: There is a nice paved extension to the Loop leading from the east side of the Pedestrian Bridge to Kirby Billingsley Hydro Park, which is downstream of East Wenatchee.
+One-way distance to Hydro Park: 2.2 miles.

 More Info: Click here for information about parks and sites found along this 10.5-mile, circular, paved trail giving a riverside view of both Wenatchee and East Wenatchee.